|

 Fenugreek is typical of that description.

-Curiously, fenugreek is a legume; it will thus enrich the soil where it is grown, but that also means it's wise to use inoculant (of the usual pean-and-bean sort) on it when seeding.
+Curiously, fenugreek is a legume; it will thus enrich the soil where it is grown, but that also means it’s wise to use inoculant (of the usual pea-and-bean sort) on it when seeding.

-Plant seed where the plants are to grow; seed about 3/4" deep.
+Plant seed where the plants are to grow; seed about ¼" deep.
 Some sources recommend pre-soaking the seeds in warm water for half a day or so.
-Spacing is unclear, but apparently it is usually grown closely--at 2 to 4 inches apart.
+Spacing is unclear, but apparently it is usually grown closely—at 2 to 4 inches apart.

-The seeds--brownish, about 1/8 inch long, oblong, rhomboidal, with a deep furrow dividing them into two unequal lobes--are contained, 10 to 20 together, in long, narrow, sickle-like pods, which do not naturally shatter.
-Fenugreek plants may thus be left to dry down, then harvested.
+The seeds—brownish, about 1/8 inch long, oblong, rhomboidal, with a deep furrow dividing them into two unequal lobes—are contained, 10 to 20 together, in long, narrow, sickle-like pods, which do not naturally shatter.
+For seeds, then, fenugreek plants may be left to dry down, then harvested.
 The seeds, like most spice seeds, need to be very well dried, but never with any sort of warm-air or forced drying, lest they lose some essential oils.

 Besides any links presented above on this page, the following ought to be especially helpful.

-Fenugreek - from Gernot Katzer's immensely valuable Spice Dictionary
+Fenugreek [archived copy] - from Gernot Katzer’s immensely valuable Spice Dictionary

 Plants For a Future Database: Fenugreek - lots of data on the plant, and links to yet more